PaddleHQ/paddle-nextjs-starter-kit/README.md

 # Paddle Billing subscriptions Next.js starter kit

-[Paddle Billing](https://www.paddle.com/billing?utm_source=dx&utm_medium=paddle-nextjs-starter-kit) is a complete digital product sales and subscription management platform, designed for modern software businesses.
-It helps you increase your revenue, retain customers, and scale your operations.
+[Paddle Billing](https://developer.paddle.com/?utm_source=dx&utm_medium=paddle-nextjs-starter-kit) is the developer-first merchant of record, designed for modern SaaS, AI, mobile app, and digital product businesses.
+We take care of payments, tax, subscriptions, and metrics with one unified API that does it all.

 This is a complete starter kit that you can use to build and deploy a [Next.js](https://nextjs.org/) SaaS app powered by Paddle Billing.

 > **Important:** This starter kit works with Paddle Billing.
 It does not support Paddle Classic.
-To work with Paddle Classic, see: [Paddle Classic API reference](https://developer.paddle.com/classic/api-reference/1384a288aca7a-api-reference?utm_source=dx&utm_medium=paddle-nextjs-starter-kit)
+To work with Paddle Classic, see: [Paddle Classic dev docs](https://classic.paddle.com/?utm_source=dx&utm_medium=paddle-nextjs-starter-kit)

 ## Demo